So as not to keep you in suspense, I should tell you which is the best spotting scope for birding straight away.

 “I use the scope in monitoring/observing/digiscoping (birds & mammals) for the National Park Service & Texas Audubon Society.”

-If this is the type you have been looking for, you can click here to check the pricing and availability of the Kowa TSN-883 at Amazon.
+If this is the type you have been looking for, as far as the best spotting scope for birding, you can click the button just below.

 What Are the Features of the Vortex Razor HD 27-60×85?

-Let’s do another quick feature list for the angled Vortex Razor.
+Let’s do another quick feature list for the angled body Vortex Razor.